Why don’t we just do exactly what we feel like doing when we feel like doing it?

 Similarly, difficulty with emotional self-regulation is part and parcel of ASD.
 Those on the autism spectrum often have trouble identifying their emotions, and if they are able to identify their emotions, they generally have trouble modulating or regulating their emotions.

-The nonprofit advocacy group Autism Speaks suggests several strategies to help children with autism learn to better self-regulate—many of which can be applied to those with ADHD as well—including:
+The nonprofit advocacy group Autism Speaks suggests several strategies to help children with autism learn to better self-regulate.
+Many of these strategies can be applied to those with ADHD as well—including:

-- Give your child choices, but within strict parameters (e.g., allowing the child to choose what activity to do first).
+- Give your child choices within strict parameters (e.g., allowing the child to choose what activity to do first)

 Helping your child learn to more effectively self-regulate will ultimately benefit you, your child, and everyone he or she interacts with, and improve his or her overall well-being.